 It is no surprise that most of Ontario's population lives in large urban centres.
 The urban context is well known, studied, and understood.
 However, important information is harder to obtain for rural communities.
 Visualizing rural areas and statistics can help us understand the rural context, including the impacts of policy and funding decisions on rural wellbeing.
 The facts presented here and, in the dashboard, can help leaders and organizations apply a rural lens to decision making in Ontario.

-This factsheet was prepared by Danielle Letang, Jason Robinson, and Sampoorna Bhattacharya, Data Analysts for the Rural Ontario Institute.
-Questions about data sources and any comments or feedback can be directed to facts@ruralontarioinstitute.ca.
+This factsheet was prepared by Danielle Letang, Manager of Data Strategy for the Rural Ontario Institute.
+Questions about data sources and comments or feedback can be directed to facts@ruralontarioinstitute.ca.